 You DO NOT need to pay for upfront fees to a business loan broker to get most business loan products.
 Keep in mind business funders and/or business lenders will charge fees that are deducted from proceeds at the time of funding.
 Always check the terms and conditions of all financing you are considering.

 Can I qualify for a Small Business Loan with Small Business Loan Broker if I have bad credit?

 Yes, you can get approved for business funding if the business owner’s personal credit is considered bad credit.
 Be aware the offer will be affected by your credit risk and what can be offered to you.

 If I am a Start-up business, can I get a business loan from Small Business Loan Brokers?

 The short answer is Yes and No. It depends if the business loan broker is connected with SBA loan offerings or Private business loan investors.
 If they are, then yes, they may be able to help you secure a “Start-Up” business loan.

 Can I Trust Small Business Loan Brokers with my Personal and Business Information?
 Is my Data Safe and Secure?

-If you do a proper check using the “How to Choose the Best Business Loan Broker” and “Business Loan Brokers or Business Lender: The 11 Warning signs to look out for when dealing with a business loan originator” then you have taken the necessary precautions to consider your data safe and secure.
-Remember, there are no guarantees, so always use credit monitoring services and take the security steps to always protect your personal data and information.
+If you do a proper check using the “How to Choose the Best Business Loan Broker” and “Business Loan Brokers or Business Lender: The 11 Warning Signs to look out for when Dealing with a business loan originator,” then you have taken the necessary precautions to consider your data safe and secure.
+Remember, there are no guarantees, so always use credit monitoring services and take the security steps always to protect your personal data and information.